dzhulianaN/notes/index.md

 Ok.
 Well done so far.
 Now I want to see how to change the layout of my theme.

+Ok.
+Now I want to see all my local change live.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for